FabioRagazzi/Passwan2/README.md

 ```
 git clone https://github.com/FabioRagazzi/Passwan2.git
 ```
-Please not that in order to do that you will need *git* installed on your computer.
+Please note that in order to do that you will need *git* installed on your computer.

+Also, be aware of the fact that `<path/of/your/project>` is a token, you need to replace it with the actual path of your project.

 To open your terminal you can:
 - Press **Windows** + **R**